-The final details of the proposed residential structure were not available to us at the time of preparation of this report.
+The final details of the proposed residential structure have not been reviewed.
 It is recommended that the design drawings be reviewed by the geotechnical engineer as the design progresses to ensure that the guidelines provided in this report have been interpreted as intended.